perses/perses/docs/user/section-2-podman.md

 ### Note: What do do with failures?

-At anytime in these instructions should you encounter failures, during installation, testing, data population, or build results.
-Don't worry, this can be rerun anytime after you fix any problems reported.
+Don't worry if at anytime in these instructions you encounter failures during installation, testing, data population, or build results.
+The container can be rerun anytime after you fix any problems reported.
 You might have to remove the perses container depending on how far you get before something goes wrong.
 Just stop, remove, and restart it:

 ```shell